mixpanel/docs/pages/docs/access-security/single-sign-on/shared-sso.md

 ### 2. [Set up SSO](/docs/access-security/single-sign-on/overview) for the Admin Organization

-You do this in Mixpanel and your IDP.
-This is the same as if it were a regular Organization.
+Follow the steps to set up SSO in the Admin Organization as you would for a regular Organization.
 [SSO documentation](/docs/access-security/single-sign-on/overview).

 ### 3. Link any Organizations to the Admin Organization in Mixpanel